RustyTake-Off/quick-aks/README.md

     git clone https://github.com/RustyTake-Off/quick-aks
     ```

-2. Changing the directory to the cloned repository and one of the two directories inside it.
+2. Change the directory to the cloned repository and one of the two directories inside it.
+There are two versions of the deployment script available - one for Unix-based systems (`quick-aks-sh`) and one for Windows (`quick-aks-ps1`).

     ```sh
     cd quick-aks